SharvinSoosaipillai/Spatial-Mapping-Lidar-Detection-System/README.md

 6. In the python script, change the “SPACING” measurement to users specifications.
 7. Open device manager and navigate to Ports to identify which port has enabled UART (will be shown as COMX (UART))
 8. Change line 8 in the python file to the same COM port as specified in the users device manager
-9. After configuration, the users can run the python script by typing
+9. After configuration, the users can run the python script running the following command:

 ```bash
 python Data Visualization/project.py